Magnesium: A "miracle mineral for periods"?

 When we say dark chocolate we are mainly talking about CACAO!

-You can add Luna’s Lover blend to smoothies, or enjoy as a delicious hot or iced lattes.
+Cacao is one of the highest food sources of magnesium.
+You can add it to smoothies, or enjoy as a hot or cold latte!

 Unfortunately getting adequate magnesium through food is not enough!